 VinylPlus® Med accelerates sustainability in European healthcare

-In 2021, VinylPlus launched the collaborative partnership VinylPlus® Med.
+In 2022, VinylPlus launched the partnership VinylPlus® Med.
 Aimed at accelerating sustainability in European healthcare through the recycling of discarded single-use PVC medical devices, the project brings together hospitals, waste managers, recyclers and the PVC industry.

 High value recyclate